Idaho governor signs firing squad execution bill into law - KESQ

 Some states began refurbishing electric chairs as standbys for when lethal drugs are unavailable.
 Others have considered — and, at times, used — largely untested execution methods.
 In 2018, Nevada executed Carey Dean Moore with a never-before-tried drug combination that included the powerful synthetic opioid fentanyl.
 Alabama has built a system for executing people using nitrogen gas to induce hypoxia, but it has not yet been used.

-“While I am signing this bill, it is important to point out that fulfilling justice can and must be done by minimizing stress on corrections personnel,” Little wrote in a transmittal letter after signing the bill, the Idaho Statesman reported.
+“While I am signing this bill, it is important to point out that fulfilling justice can and must be done by minimizing stress on corrections personnel,” Little wrote in a transmittal letter after signing the bill.
 “For the people on death row, a jury convicted them of their crimes, and they were lawfully sentenced to death.
 It is the responsibility of the state of Idaho to follow the law and ensure that lawful criminal sentences are carried out.”

 During a historic round of 13 executions in the final months of Donald Trump’s presidency, the federal government opted for the sedative pentobarbital as a replacement for lethal drugs used in the 2000s.
 It issued a protocol allowing firing squads for federal executions if necessary, but that method was not used.